Стратегии на образователната и научната политика

 According to abovementioned study, there is a discrepancy between principals’ assessment on additional pay and that of teachers.
 Almost half of all teachers believe that the system for additional remuneration is either missing, or does not stimulate work results (58.3%) and professional development (44.8%).
 School principals on the other hand, believe that the stimulating effect is clearly there, both in terms of work results and professional development (64.6% and respectively 66.8% of all respondents support this position).

 Violence in schools occurs primarily along the line “student - student” and less so between students and teachers.
 In most cases, teachers are witnesses to physical violence between students, but often are also involved in stopping such acts of violence.
-Cases of ethnic con ict are common in multicultural schools.
+Cases of ethnic conflict are common in multicultural schools.
 Students from ethnic minorities (especially Roma) sometimes feel as victims of discrimination.
 There are, however, also more than a few cases when they themselves, being a majority, discriminate against students from other ethnic groups.
 Such students often express their frustration about failure in school and blame teachers for unfairly underestimating them in exam situations.
 Strained ethnic relations create additional tensions in the classroom and stress teachers.

 Psychological violence in schools is exercised through verbal harassment, bullying and in some cases, psychological abuse.
 Unlike physical violence, which occurs primarily among students, psychological abuse is increasingly being inflicted by teachers, principals or parents.
 Aggression in multicultural schools is a dynamic variable, directly related to students’ ethnic composition and the relationships between groups to which they belong.
 Conflicts between different Roma subgroups are often carried inside the school realm, forcing teachers and the school administration to act as arbitrators.

-Communication in the official language of education (Bulgarian) cannot always occur, because a lot of children from ethnic minorities come to kindergarten and school (if they did not attend kindergarten before that) speaking only their mother tongue.
+Communication in the official language of education (Bulgarian) cannot always occur, because a lot of children from ethnic minorities come to kindergarten and school (if they did not attend kinder garten before that) speaking only their mother tongue.
 This is true especially for villages and towns with a concentration of Roma and Turkish populations.

 Such children are not bilingual, although they do have the potential, if they should receive the right training.